 Epimedium appears to encourage blood flow, a key component to sexual desire, and also provides alkaloids and plant sterols that have similar actions as testosterone.
 Although testosterone is often considered a male hormone, both men and women produce this important steroid hormone as it plays an important role in human sexuality.

 Epimedium naturally balances hormone function without being an actual hormone itself.
 This could be helpful for women experiencing hormonal fluctuations during PMS or menopause.
 The herb may also reduce the incidence of dangerous side effects associated with many hormone therapies.

 4. Relief from Menopause Symptoms

-Studies have shown that epimedium may encourage balanced estrogen and estradiol levels in women, hopefully providing a beneficial effect for those with menopause.
-In one study, researchers compared epimedium extract against a common menopausal treatment.
+Epimedium may encourage balanced estrogen and estradiol levels in women, hopefully providing a beneficial effect for those with menopause.
+In one animal study, researchers compared epimedium extract against a common menopausal treatment.
 They found that the natural plant chemicals in epimedium, like icariin, demonstrated dynamic effects of bioactivity longer than a conventional menopause drug.
-Epimedium is known as an adaptogen, possibly explaining how its effects can help women adapt to certain changes occurring in the body and environment.
+Further testing is necessary before we can determine if these same effects are replicable in humans.